barryclark/jekyll-now/_posts/2022-07-11-why-tech-writing.md

 ---

-***Technical writing combines my interest in technology, my skill at writing clear, useful content, and my knowledge of learning.***
+***Technical writing combines my interest in technology, my understanding of how people learn, and my ability to write clear, useful content, and.***

 ***At this stage of my carrer, I want to challenge myself in new ways and work in a collaborative environment.***